ORDER ONLINE OR CALL US

 How to Mount a Puzzle

 The best way to display your puzzle once it is glued is to mount it on a backer board.
-Why use backer board?
+Why use a backer board?
 If you try to hang it after just gluing, there is a good chance pieces will fall out with time.
 A somewhat rigid backer board will help prevent your puzzle from warping!

 You have two choices for mounting: